arup-group/genet/README.md

   --help                          Show this message and exit.
 ```

+Note, you will reference data outside the docker container as inputs, the docker command will need the path to data
+mounted and be referenced according to the alias given, e.g.

+    docker run -v /local/path/:/mnt/ cml-genet genet simplify-network --network /mnt/network.xml [...]

+If the input network file lives at `/local/path/network.xml`.

+#### Running custom script inside a container

+Say you write a script `/local/path/my_genet_scripts/script.py` and you want to run it inside a docker container.
+You will need to mount the local path to the container for the script to be found and use the generic `python`
+as part of your command:

+    docker run -v /local/path/:/mnt/ cml-genet python /mnt/my_genet_scripts/script.py

+Note, if you reference data inside your script, or pass them as arguments to the script, they need to reference the
+aliased path inside the container, here: `/mnt/`, rather than the path `/local/path/`.

+### Installation as a Python Package / CLI

-Otherwise, you can [install `genet` as a python package](#installation-as-a-python-package), in your base installation
-of python or a virtual environment.
+You can in your base installation of python or a virtual environment.
+You can use GeNet's CLI to run pre-baked modifications or checks on networks.
-Run the pre-baked scripts, write your own scripts or use IPython shell or Jupyter Notebook to load up a network,
+You can also write your own python scripts, importing genet as a package, use IPython shell or Jupyter Notebook to load
-inspect or change it and save it out to file.
+up a network, inspect or change it and save it out to file.
 Check out the
 [wiki pages](https://github.com/arup-group/genet/wiki/Functionality-and-Usage-Guide) and
 [example jupyter notebooks](https://github.com/arup-group/genet/tree/master/notebooks)
 for usage examples.

-### Installation as a Python Package / CLI
 **Note:** if you plan only to _use_ GeNet rather than make code changes to it, you can avoid having to perform any
 local installation by using [GeNet's Docker image](#using-docker).
 If you are going to make code changes or use GeNet's
 CLI locally, follow the steps below: